Bob-Kay/1802pi/README.md

 # 1802pi

+**Note:** This project is in a very early stage.
+At this time this does nothing more than toggle the 1802's clock pin.

 ## Purpose
 This project uses a Raspberry Pi to emulate the ROM, RAM and peripherals thast may be connected to a COSMAC 1802 processor chip.
 It can be used for very low level analysis of what happens